johnbenjaminmccarthy/mathsgenealogyapi/README.md

 ------------------

 The API responds to a GET request for a family tree centred at some person by recursively scraping and caching in a database the information of ancestors and descendents to that person from the genealogy project.
-Future requests for trees which intersect with already retrieved nodes on the tree will only be rescraped after 30 days.
+Future requests for trees which intersect with already retrieved nodes on the tree will only rescrape those nodes after 30 days.
 Individual nodes on the graph can be force-rescraped by a GET request to `/api/node` with `forceupdate=true`.

 ------------------
 To run in a docker container: